Rokiis1/roadmap/operations/1_level/1_level_operations.md

 print(x == y) # False
 ```

-*Due to small precision errors inherent in floating-point arithmetic, `x` isn’t exactly equal to `y`.
-We'll discuss how to handle these issues in more detail later on.*
+*Due to limitations in how floating-point numbers are represented, `x` is not exactly equal to `y`.*

 Also, if we compare different data types like strings and integers using ordering operators (such as `<` or `>`), Python will raise a `TypeError`.